stuskeer/Learning-Journal/Data Fundamentals/Data-Fundamentals-Notes.md

 - **Integrity**: Completeness of data
 - **Consistency**: Conformity to standards
 - **Timeliness**: Up-to-date data
+- **Reliability**: Consistent and accurate over time, depended on for critical decisions

 | Data quality metric | Alternative names | Answers the questions |
 |---------------------|-------------------|-----------------------|